CS2103AUG2016-F11-C2/main/docs/UserGuide.md

 ## `find` tasks with Power Search (wow)

 Are you a goldfish who has about 1,384,103 things to do on your list?
 You may find tasks using specific keywords!
-(Add `--done` to search through done tasks)
+(Add `--done` to search through done tasks) Remember that if you are inputting dates, use the **MM/DD/(YYYY)** format.
 ```
 find word                     # pulls up undone tasks with 'word' in their detail or tag
 find high                     # pulls up undone tasks with 'high' in their priority, detail or tag